rollbar/docs/on-premises/purge.md

 ## Purge Data

-The `utils.sh` script has an option for purging data.
+The `utils.sh` script has an option for purging raw item data.
 It requires you to know the project id, project slug, and a unix timestamp for when to start your purge.
-It'll purge all items in that project older than the timestamp.
+It'll purge all raw items in that project older than the timestamp.
 Therefore, `utils.sh` also has an option to give you a list of all your projects and their slugs.

 First, get your project information: